isultane/isultane.github.io/_publications/12-alshaya_SVM2023.md

 date: 2023-05-17
 doiurl:

-paperurl: TBC
+paperurl: ./files/svm2023_vrt tool.pdf
 notes:
 ---

-**Abstract:** Abstract— vulnerability reports play an important role in the software maintenance domain.
+**Abstract:** vulnerability reports play an important role in the software maintenance domain.
 Disclosing vulnerabilities that attackers can exploit depends on the time of mitigating that software vulnerability.
 The information on vulnerability reports